evitahappiness/personal-projects/README.md

-# personal-projects
+# practice-projects
-this is my personal project repository
+this is my practicing project repository